 Large garden redesign – Cobham

-Restoring light to a heavily shaded Cobham plot with Leylandii removal, structural hedging, layered border planting and a 500 square metre central lawn.
+Restoring light to a heavily shaded Cobham plot — Leylandii removal, structural hedging, layered border planting and a 500m² central lawn, designed and planted in-house by Flourish Landscaping.

 Client brief